Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 | Unclear stopping points | Defined completion criteria |

-| Everything feels equally important | Clear sense of what actually matters |
+| Everything feels equally important | Clear sense of what matters |

 The productive column isn’t about being some superhuman productivity machine.
-It’s about working in ways that actually move things forward instead of just spinning wheels while anxiety builds.
+It’s about working in ways that move things forward instead of just spinning wheels while anxiety builds.

 Frequently Asked Questions